 The Nez Perce tribe have a story called, “The Man that Married a Bear".
 It shows a bear pretending to be a human girl and trying to get the interest of a man.
 In many ways, if you look at the story you can see that the bear is curious by nature, especially when there are strange intruders.
 The bear never does hurt the man and the man is just as curious.
 Together they find a common ground and become one, as husband and wife.
-The brown bear does die in the story by the man’s own tribe, then he is brought back home but disappears soon after.
+The brown bear does die in the story by the man’s own tribe, and the man disappears soon after.

 Spirit Bear as a Native American Animal Symbol

-According to one of many Native American stories, the spirit bear was made white by the creator of the universe to remind its people the past period of time known as the ice age.
-It was said that the creator did this to remind the native people of the previous hardship living in all the snow and ice.
-In addition, in some tribes, the white spirit bear stands for harmony and peace.
+According to one of many Native American stories, the spirit bear was made white by the creator to remind its people of the past period of hardship known as the ice age.
+Another tribal legends states that the white spirit bear stands for harmony and peace.

-It is thought that a spirit bear exists in about ten percent of all black bear births.
-In actuality, the existence of the spirit bear can be blamed on a recessive characteristic in their genes.
+It is thought that a spirit bear exists in about ten percent of all black bear births due to a recessive characteristic in their genes.
 The spirit bear really is not all white.
 In truth, it is more off-white or creamy in color.
-The spirit bear, also known as the Kermode bear, exists in British Columbia.

 In recognition of the Native American’s culture in the role of the spirit bear as a significant Native American Animal Symbol, the government of British Columbia named the spirit bear as the province’s representative animal.
 Even with this bestowed title, the spirit bear will forever remain a prominent symbol in local British Columbia Indian mythology.